 How to open a Coinbase account

-Starting your journey with Coinbase is very simple.
+Starting your journey with Coinbase is straightforward.
 The exchange has invested a lot in an intuitive and beginner-friendly interface.
-This applies to both the mobile and the web interface.
+This applies to both the mobile and the web version.

 There are three steps to getting started with Coinbase:

 - Creating an account;

 Let’s look at each in greater detail.